War-Torn Pups…

 From Flanders Fields to Afghanistan.

-HEADLINE: “Paws of War in urgent need of donations to continue its mission to bring dogs and cats befriended by troops in war-torn areas back here to a new home.
-The active nonprofit ornanization issues call to support record number of animals rescued for military serving overseas.”
+HEADLINE: “Paws of War in urgent need of donations to continue its mission.
+A mission to bring dogs and cats befriended by troops in war-torn areas back here to a new home.
+The active nonprofit organization issues call to support record number of animals rescued for military serving overseas.”

-Paws of War provides a wide range of services for active-duty military, veterans and first responders, has seen a surge in demand for its services, here at home and abroad.
+Paws of War provides a wide range of services for active-duty military, veterans and first responders.
+And has seen a surge in demand for its services, here at home and abroad.

 War-Torn Pups & Cats